katelynmichalove/CompetitiveAnalysis/README.md

 There is a more broad range of categories to choose from ranging in the tech and design industry, the community, and creative work.
 There is a focus of launching a business in each of these categories.

-They have also begun to position themselves as a place to test out new products for existing larger companies such as procter and gamble.
+They have also begun to position themselves as a place to test out new products for existing larger corporations such as Procter and Gamble.

 Indiegogo has a quick launch time, without any review time before starting.